The Adventures of Nero Wolfe

 The Adventures of Nero Wolfe is a 1943–44 American radio drama series produced by Himan Brown and featuring Rex Stout's fictional detective.
 Three actors portrayed Nero Wolfe over the course of the series.
 J. B. Williams starred in its first incarnation, beginning April 10, 1943, on the regional New England Network.
 Santos Ortega assumed the role when the suspense drama moved to ABC on July 5, 1943, and continued as Wolfe until sometime in 1944 when he was succeeded by Luis Van Rooten.
-Archie Goodwin, Wolfe's assistant and legman, was played by Joseph Julian.
+Archie Goodwin, Wolfe's assistant and legman, was played by Joseph Julian and John Gibson.
 Based on Stout's principal characters but not his stories, the series ended with the broadcast July 14, 1944.

 Production

 Producer Himan Brown persuaded Rex Stout to agree to a Nero Wolfe radio series, for which the author received a weekly royalty for the use of his characters.
 Louis Vittes wrote most of the scripts for the 30-minute episodes, basing none of them on Stout's original stories.

 The Adventures of Nero Wolfe began on the regional New England Network April 10–June 25, 1943, with J. B. Williams starring as Rex Stout's armchair detective, Nero Wolfe.
 After a three-month trial run the show moved to the Blue Network, which soon became ABC.
 Santos Ortega starred in the weekly suspense drama, which aired July 5–September 27, 1943.
 Wolfe's assistant, Archie Goodwin, was played by John Gibson and Joseph Julian.

 Following a four-month hiatus for the network's winter programming, The Adventures of Nero Wolfe resumed January 21, 1944, with Ortega and Julian continuing as Wolfe and Archie.
 Ortega was succeeded sometime during that year by Luis van Rooten.

 Although the show was a success, disagreements between Brown and Stout's representative, Edwin Fadiman, led to the series ending after the broadcast July 14, 1944.